MICROWAVED (MICROWAVED) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MICROWAVED Historical Price

-According to the latest data gathered on MICROWAVED live price page, the current price of MICROWAVED is 0.000021USD.
+According to the latest data gathered on MICROWAVED live price page, the current price of MICROWAVED is 0USD.
 The circulating supply of MICROWAVED(MICROWAVED) is

 In the past 24 hours, MICROWAVED has shown a price movement of